John 21

 [23] This saying, therefore, went out among the brethren, that that disciple does not die, however, Jesus did not say to him, that he does not die; but, If I desire that he remains until I come, what [is it] to you?

 Comments John 21:23 Regardless of what others think, John has received this verse from the Lord.
-This verse itself is special on its own, and the Lord gave it to John specifically to put it down because the spirit of John is clean to accept the complex work before thinking and asking why the Lord gave it to him.
-This is shown as well throughout his Gospel; when John received the Word, John did not go out and search if it was true or not but trusted the Lord that it was true and wrote it down as the Lord gave it to him.
+This verse itself is special on its own, and the Lord gave it to John specifically to put it down because the spirit of John was clean to accept the complex work before thinking and asking why the Lord gave it to him.
+This is shown as well throughout his Gospel; when John received the Word, John did not go out and search if it was true or not, but trusted the Lord that it was true and wrote it down as the Lord gave it to him.

 [24] This is the disciple bearing witness concerning these things, and wrote these things, and we know that his testimony is true.